RoCE - Rocky

 match dscp 26

 The COS & DCSP values may be different between vendors documentations and implementations.
-You must adapt this classification depending of the hosts rNIC and storage configurations.
+You must adapt this classification depending on the host’s rNIC and storage configurations.

-For instance, DSCP 26 here is the example used in the Mellanox NIC configuration page, see the link into the references, at the bottom of this post.
+For instance, DSCP 26 here is the example used in the Mellanox NIC configuration page.

 Then, we create a QoS policy-map to assign this class-map to the qos-group.
 This is for the classification part: